Depart London on an overnight flight to Cape Town.

 We take a three hour boat trip up the Keurbooms River and into the Keurbooms River Nature Reserve.

 Weather permitting: we take a spectacular cable car ride to the top of Table Mountain, with a short walk across the top.

-At Cape Point we take a short walk or funicular ride to the old lighthouse, from where we have panoramic views of False Bay and the Boland Mountains beyond.
+At Cape Point we take a short walk to the old lighthouse, from where we have panoramic views of False Bay and the Boland Mountains beyond.

 Price includes return scheduled flights London – Cape Town – London.